-“I realised a good way to make [health-product] shopping accessible to more people was to sell my products at close to wholesale,” says Dan.
+“I realised a good way to make [health-product] shopping accessible to more people was to sell my products at close to wholesale,” says Kagan.
 “To do this, I needed to establish a membership-model-based website.
 Think Costco meets Whole Foods.”

 Even though Part & Parcel aims to keep adding to its product range, the ethos of the brand is to offer a curated selection, with only one option for each type of product.
-Kagan does the comparison work for customers, scrutinising tins of sustainable, line-caught tuna and tubes of fluoride-free kids’ toothpaste to pick the best.
+The team does the comparison work for customers, scrutinising tins of sustainable, line-caught tuna and tubes of fluoride-free kids’ toothpaste to pick the best.

 “I find the choice in stores overwhelming, and food labelling is so confusing.
 Sometimes ‘healthy’ vegan chocolate has more sugar than a Cadbury chocolate bar.
 I like to think I know my stuff, and even I get confused,” he says.